Video Monetization

 Pricing

-• The Pro plan requires you to pay 8% of the income you earn on Patreon back to the platform, and includes everything you need to get started, including monthly and annual subscriptions, membership tiers, free trials and special offers, and member analytics.
-This will be the right plan for most creators.
+• The standard plan has you pay 10% of the income you earn to the platform, and monthly and annual subscriptions, membership tiers, and automated growth tools.

 If you want to sell digital products, you’ll also pay 5% of your monthly sales earnings to Patreon.